AUTOMATIC1111/stable-diffusion-webui/README.md

 - install [git](https://git-scm.com/download/win)
 - place `model.ckpt` into webui directory, next to `webui.bat`.
 - _*(optional)*_ place `GFPGANv1.3.pth` into webui directory, next to `webui.bat`.
-- run `krita.bat` from Windows Explorer.
+- run `webui-user.bat` from Windows Explorer.
 Run it as a normal user, ***not*** as administrator.
+You should run webui-user.bat ***from this repository***, not from others.

 ### Linux installation

 Please look at parent repo, try to run webui.sh following instructions.
-If it works, krita.sh should work too.
+You should run webui.sh ***from this repository***, not from others.

 #### Troublehooting:

 Look into parent repository https://github.com/AUTOMATIC1111/stable-diffusion-webui for instructions.
-You should make sure webui.cmd works.
+This repository uses slightly changed code, but most parameters including those for low VRAM usage should still work.

 ### Usage